duncandc/inertia_tensors/README.md

 # Intertia Tensors

-This package contains functions calculate inertia tensors given collections of n-dimensional points.
+This package contains functions to calculate inertia tensors for collections of n-dimensional points.
 ![](./notebooks/ellipses_plot.png)

 ## Description

-This package contains tools to calculate:
+This package contains functions that calculate the:

-* standard inertia tensor,
+* standard inertia tensor
-* reduced inertia tensor,
+* reduced inertia tensor
-* and the ierative reduced inertia tensor.
+* iterative reduced inertia tensor

 ## Requirements

-In order to use the functions in this package, you will need the following python packages installed:
+In order to use the functions in this package, you will need the following Python packages installed:

 * numpy
 * astropy